Cover Image By Henhouse Photo Co.

 Tucked away in the Bamberton Provincial Park is a scenic spot to sit down for a bite to eat with friends and family.
 The Bamberton beach offers plenty of seating making it easy to find a table or bench to enjoy the picturesque view of the Saanich Inlet.

 Looking to have a picnic on your own private island?
-Well, bring a couple towels or chairs (and be prepared to get a bit wet) – during low tide a small sandbar breaks through the water just a few meters from shore, making it the perfect picnic spot.
+Well, bring a couple towels or chairs (and be prepared to get a bit wet) – during low tide a small sandbar breaks through the water just a few meters from the shore, making it the perfect picnic spot.

 Take in Canada’s Tallest Wooden Trestle